kageomi/tic-tac-toe/README.md

 # tic-tac-toe
-tic tac tue CLT for code challenge from amplimind
+tic tac tue CLT

+## About this App
+you can play tic-toc-toe on your command line interface.

 ## Installation
 `yarn install`